 In addition to inspecting the list of bulleted items above, investigate these locations:

-- Closet and dresser drawers: When inspecting clothing items, pay special attention to the item’s seams, folds, and creases, (such as cuffs and collars), as this is where larvae often prefer to feed.
+- Closet and dresser drawers: Pay special attention to the item’s seams, folds and creases—such as cuffs and collars—as this is where larvae often prefer to feed.

-- Rugs and carpeting: When inspecting wool floor coverings, consider lifting the outer edges of wall-to-wall carpeting from the tack stripes along the baseboards.
+- Rugs and carpeting: Consider lifting the outer edges of wall-to-wall carpeting from the tack stripes along the baseboards.

-- Upholstered furniture: When inspecting furniture that is padded or made from natural fibers, such as horse hair, carefully check the edges.
+- Upholstered furniture: If the furniture is padded or made from natural fibers—such as horse hair—carefully check the edges.

-- Floor vents and ducts: When inspecting, look for an accumulation of pet hair or lint.
+- Floor vents and ducts: Look for an accumulation of pet hair or lint.

 Carpet beetles, like clothing moths, prefer to dwell in dark, undisturbed areas where keratin-rich items have long been stored.
 Once discovered, treatment includes: